mimimimi2002/cosmeticsite/README.md

 | (5) Completed Submission | 12/6/24 | [link](#completed-submission) |
 | (6) Project Presentation | 12/10/24 | [link](#project-presentation) |
 | (7) Partner Review | 12/11/24 | [link](#project-review) |

-### Partner Selection
-Complete the partner selection survey in which you declare who you would like to work with on this project.
-Only one (1) person per partner pair should fill out this survey.
-If you have not found a partner by the deadline, you are still required to fill out the survey stating you have not found a partner and one will be assigned to you randomly.
-If you don't know anyone in this class, a good way to meet people is by coming to lecture, going to section, and attending office hours and introducing yourself to the people around you.
-Additionally, a post to partner matching will be provided on Ed.

-The link for the partner selection survey will be provided on Ed.

 ### Project Plan
 You and your partner must fill out the provided project plan document with all required information.
 Only one person per partner pair needs to submit this document to Gradescope.
 The person submitting should use the "Group Member" option to add their partner to the submission.